SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 [Home](https://sonianmol.com/)

-# Exploring demand response opportunities in the Dutch energy communities
+# Exploring demand response opportunities in Dutch energy communities

 This is an agent-based simulation model created for evaluating the effect of demand response on the self-sufficiency and expenditure on electricity import for the modeled community.